LoyVanBeek/RoboCupAtHome-roadmap/future.md

 Even when a robot excels in one skill, it may still fail many tests if the excel skill is not well-integrated or when others skills of the robot are lacking.
 Sometimes, the best integrator or 3rd party software performs best.

-For the future of RoboCup@home, we should gather which recent advances in AI and roborics are applicable to our competition and see what tasks they might enable.
+For the future of RoboCup@home, we should gather which recent advances in AI and robotics are applicable to our competition and see what tasks they might enable.

 The tasks in RoboCup@Home should be related to or simplified versions of real use-cases of service robots.
 Potential users of service robots are: